 II.
 Responsibility to Ourselves

 To engage fully in the pursuit of an education, one must treat oneself with respect.
 This means many things, but such self-respect is fundamentally a commitment to personal integrity and individual wellness.
 Those who are committed to personal integrity show a willingness to be accountable for their own actions.
 They conduct themselves honestly, thoughtfully and consistently with the values of the community.
 In addition, they strive for comprehensive personal health.
 In doing so, they avoid practices which harm the body and the mind such as excessive consumption of alcohol or the recreational use of drugs.
 They endeavor to develop self-esteem and feel called to live in ways that exhibit leadership, ethics and values.
 All students will be required to pursue their academics to the best of their abilities (studying and attending classes).
-Students may lose their privileges (housing, parking, etc.) if they do not maintain their commitment to their course work.

 All forms of dishonesty including cheating, plagiarism, knowingly furnishing false information to the institution and forgery, alterations or use of institutional documents or instruments of identification with the intent to defraud are prohibited.